hwgilbert16/scholarsome/README.md

 - **Bug reports.** If you run into an issue using Scholarsome, please <a href="https://github.com/hwgilbert16/scholarsome/issues/new">create a bug report</a>.
 Make sure you attach the `bug` label to your issue.
 - **Feature requests.** We'd love to hear your ideas for future features.
 Please <a href="https://github.com/hwgilbert16/scholarsome/issues/new">create an issue</a> and attach the `feature request` label to propose a new feature.

+## Design Philosophy

+Many existing flashcard systems exist that offer countless features - Anki, SuperMemo, etc. However, we recognize that many of these tools can be daunting to new users, or are bloated with features that can be seen as overwhelming.
+This encourages new flashcard users to stick to simpler tools, causing them to lose out on more advanced functionality.
+Additionally, not all of these tools are open source.

+Scholarsome will bridge this gap between ease of use and functionality in multiple ways.

+One way is by offering a familiar web-based interface.
+There is no syncing between multiple devices to worry about, as data is stored, accessed, and edited from a central server.
+The process of syncing and having to think about where data is stored can be a confusing topic.
+Having the place where flashcards are edited be the same place they are stored simplifies this process.

+We're also selective about the order in which features are being added.
+Instead of using a scattershot method, we're working our way up from the simplest features that are the most commonly utilized to the most complex so that they can build upon each other.
+We write easy to understand guides that are intended to be understood from first glance by the layman.
+From the ground up, Scholarsome has been designed to have powerful learning tools, but still be understandable by anybody.

+It's important to note that Scholarsome is far from complete.
+We're firm believers of shipping fast and early to gain feedback from users.
+While some features may be absent at the moment, we love having early users that can ensure we have a stable foundation through valuable feedback.

 ## Contact